Skip Navigation

 • Information about evacuation: The media are very helpful in getting information out quickly so that families know where their children are and how they can be reunited.

-• Sympathy and acknowledgement of pain and grief: Victims, their families, and the community have experienced a traumatic event.
+• Sympathy and acknowledgment of pain and grief: Victims, their families, and the community have experienced a traumatic event.
 They need to connect on a human level and feel the range of emotions associated with a crisis.

 • Thanking individuals and agencies: Acknowledge the good work of educatorsfirst respondersand community groups that helped with response efforts.